The Iowa Cattlemen's Association (ICA) works with several other organizations that also support the beef industry.

 - Dan Hanrahan

-ICA members that raise their hands to be more involved in leadership have several opportunities to grow their leadership skills from a hands-on perspective.
-ICA leadership opportunities include the Young Cattlemen’s Leadership Program, ICA board of directors, grassroots committees, county leaders, and special task force groups.
+ICA members who raise their hands to be more involved in leadership have several opportunities to grow their leadership skills from a hands-on perspective.
+ICA leadership opportunities include the Iowa Cattlemen’s Leadership Program, ICA board of directors, grassroots committees, county leaders, and special task force groups.

-Continual improvement is necessary for any business to remain successful, and that is truein the cattle industry.
+Continual improvement is necessary for any business to remain successful, and that is true in the cattle industry.
 ICA provides educational programs for its members to strengthen their individual businesses as well as the cattle industry as a whole.
-Educational programs include Cow Calf Forums, Feedlot Forums, BeefMeets and a strategic partnership with the Coalition to Support Iowa’s Farmers.
+Educational programs include regional forums, special meetings, Leadership Summit, and Annual Meeting.
+We also have a strategic partnership with the Coalition to Support Iowa’s Farmers.

 Strategic Priorities & Goals